-Whilst 'bundling' of routes does happen during regular tendering exercises, this is done openly and can be suggested by the operators.
+The guidance raised concerns around potential restrictions placed on operators or the exclusion of operators when tendering for routes.
+This specifically mentioned the 'bundling' routes in tendering processes.
+'Bundling' routes does happen during regular tendering exercises.
+However, this is done openly and can be suggested by the operators.
 This process is not restricted to who can tender when and what services can be bundled, as tendering is mainly done on a geographical basis.

-Whilst outside of the control of the authority, the geography of Surrey is the main barrier to changing market share or entry into the market.
+Another factor that impacts competition, but is outside of the control of the authority, is the geography of Surrey.
+This is the main barrier to changing market share or entry into the market.
 There are limitations on location of depots inside and outside of the county which dictate the viability of running services.